Public Policy for the Greater Good

 - The nonprofit organization, ReFED (“Re-think Food Waste through Economics and Data”), which is advancing food waste prevention and surplus food recovery solutions by aligning and mobilizing cross-sector coalitions that include local, state and federal governments, nonprofit organizations, food companies, waste management companies, entrepreneurs and others.

-- For more than two decades, we have supported the food waste and hunger fighting work of The Campus Kitchens Project, and more recently, the Food Recovery Network.
-Combined, these two nonprofits have engaged 125,000+ students at 230 colleges and universities in food waste reduction programs, last year alone recovering more than 1.9 million pounds of surplus food to nourish people in need.
+- For more than two decades, we have supported efforts to fight food waste and hunger on college and university campuses via The Campus Kitchens Project, Food Recovery Network (recently combined), which have engaged 125,000+ students at 230 colleges and universities in food waste reduction programs, last year alone recovering more than 3.2 million pounds of surplus food to nourish people in need.

-At General Mills, our goal is to provide people with nutritious, convenient food that can help them live healthier lives.
-We are committed to making food with passion and putting people first by improving the variety and health profile of our products.
+Our goal is to provide a diverse portfolio of products that contribute to the well-being of consumers and meet a variety of needs.
+We are committed to making food with passion and putting people first by improving the variety and nutrient density of our products.

 Our marketing policies ensure that our child-directed advertising promotes only lower-calorie, nutrient dense products.
 We take particular care around the content and nature of advertising directed to children – including pre-screening of our ads by the Better Business Bureau’s Children’s Advertising Review Unit.